strapi/strapi/docs/docs/docs/01-core/content-releases/01-backend.md

 ### Release

-This content type stores all the information about a release and its associated Release Actions.
-It is saved in the database as `strapi_release`.
+The `Release` content type stores all the information about a release and its associated Release Actions.
+It is saved in the database as `strapi_releases`.
 The schema can be found in:

 ```
 packages/core/content-releases/server/src/content-types/release/schema.ts